All Sons & Daughters

 All Sons & Daughters was an American Christian worship music duo, who performed in the styles of acoustic and folk music, originating from Franklin, Tennessee.
-The group's leads were Leslie Anne Jordan on vocals and guitar and David Alan Leonard on vocals and piano.
-They are worship leaders at Journey Church in Franklin, which is a non-denominational church.
+The group's leads were Leslie Jordan on vocals and guitar and David Leonard on vocals and piano.
 They have four full-length, commercial album releases, all on the Integrity Music label: Season One, Live, All Sons & Daughters and Poets & Saints.
 On February 9, 2018, after taking a year off they announced that their "season as a band has come to an end".

 Background

 All Sons & Daughters formed in 2009, signing with their label Integrity in October 2010.
 They released three EPs, which were Brokenness Aside: EP No. 1, Prone To Wander: A Collection of Hymns EP and Reason To Sing: EP No. 2 that charted at No. 12 on Christian Albums chart and No. 5 on Heatseekers Albums chart, before their first full-length studio album called Season One.
 The album was released on March 13, 2012.
 Their second album, Live, was released April 23, 2013.

 David Alan Leonard, formerly a member of Jackson Waters, decided he wanted deeper and more authentic connection with a planted body of believers.
 Leslie Anne Jordan had grown up in worship leading settings since high school, where she wrestled with a calling into a full career of ministry.
 The two were equally devoted to recording music that was authentic and raw.
-They joined together to write songs that have been called "unpolished" due to the unedited nature of their music.
-Both Leslie and David wanted to remain connected to the church body they shared.
-They have continued to lead worship at their non-denominational church in Franklin, Tennessee, while also recording music and touring the country in concert.
+They joined to write songs that have been called "unpolished" due to the unedited nature of their music.